 Dartmouth students John G. Kemeny and Thomas E. Kurtz developed BASIC.
-To simplify, its initials stands for Beginner’s All-purpose Symbolic Instruction Code.
+Originally, its initials meant Beginner’s All-purpose Symbolic Instruction Code.
 Later on, Microsoft completed and released it in 1991.
 With its launch, BASIC became Microsoft’s first product.

 Named after French mathematician Blaise Pascal, Niklaus Wirth developed this programming language.
 Soon enough, Pascal became one of Apple’s favorites.
-In consequence, it was its main language for software dev during the company’s first years.
-Since then, Pascal has been an influential imperative and procedural programming language.
+Consequently, it was its primary language for software dev during the company’s first years.
+Pascal has been a clear imperative and procedural programming language.

 By Donald D. Chamberlin and Raymond F. Boyce, SQL —Structured Query Language— was also born at IBM.
 Among its main uses are viewing and changing information stored in databases.
 When created, it was called SEQUEL.

 1978 – MatLab